-- Never operate the conveyor and its engine until you have read this manual, and understand the information.

 - Be familiar with the safety messages found on the decals around this unit.

 - Personal protective equipment (PPE) include:

 - Hard hat

-- Eye protection
+- Eve protection

 - Protective shoes

 - Work gloves

 They are recommended during installation, placement, operation, maintenance and removal of the equipment.

 - Do not allow long hair, loose fitting clothing or jewelry to be around equipment. - PROLONGED EXPOSURE TO LOUD NOISE MAY CAUSE PERMANENT HEARING LOSS!